Antivirus vs VPN – Which Protects You Online Better in 2021?

 Does this all mean that a VPN protects you from viruses and other malware?
 Not necessarily.
-The best VPNs do offer built-in malware protection, such as the CyberSec protection feature used by NordVPN, one of our highest-rated VPNs, but the protection is incomplete.
+The best VPNs do offer built-in malware protection, such as CyberGhost, one of our highest-rated VPNs, but the protection is incomplete.

 VPN malware protection is a preventive measure, intended to block harmful programs from reaching your device.
 It won’t be as effective as an antivirus client when it comes to identifying and fighting existing viruses.

 The truth is that antivirus software is better at protecting you from some online threats, while VPNs are better at protecting you from others.
 They are designed to work together, not compete with each other.

 Here is a summary of what each of these important tools does best: